 - 3.1 The Council welcomes volunteers of all ages and backgrounds.
-Minimum ages of a volunteer is 13 and where a volunteer is under 18, parental or guardian consent should be obtained and a risk assessment should be conducted by the Volunteer Manager (see useful guidance for employing children).
+Where a volunteer is under 18, parental or guardian consent should be obtained and a risk assessment should be conducted by the Volunteer Manager.
 Volunteers should be recruited for specific roles and will be recruited from all sections of the community. - 3.2 All volunteering 'roles' should be advertised on the Council's web-site and within local volunteer centres with a simple role description. - 3.3 Volunteer Role Descriptions and Person Specifications should include any criteria required to fulfil the role (including whether safeguarding checks are required). - 3.4 Services may decide to run a formal recruitment exercise depending on whether it is appropriate for the role, where volunteers are asked to complete an application form and meet with the service for an interview or discussion.
-This is likely to be appropriate when: - The volunteering opportunity requires specific skills or experience or involves working with children or vulnerable adults - There are a limited number of volunteer roles and demand exceeds this.
+This is likely to be appropriate when:

+• The volunteering opportunity requires specific skills or experience or involves working with children or vulnerable adults

+• There are a limited number of volunteer roles and demand exceeds this.